VyprVPN Review: Quick Expert Summary

 - And more…

-VyprVPN is really good for streaming — in my tests, it unblocked popular streaming sites like Netflix, Amazon Prime Video, Hulu, and BBC iPlayer, but it was unfortunately unable to access Disney+.
-VyprVPN also supports torrenting on all of its servers, and it’s a good choice for bypassing government firewalls in restrictive countries like China (tested and confirmed in July 2021).
+VyprVPN is really good for streaming — in my tests, it worked with popular streaming sites like Netflix, Amazon Prime Video, Hulu, and many others, but it was unfortunately unable to access Disney+.
+VyprVPN also supports torrenting on all of its servers, and it’s a good choice for bypassing internet firewalls in restrictive countries like China.

 I like a lot of things about VyprVPN, but it lacks some of the security features I want to see in a high-quality VPN.
 For example, VyprVPN doesn’t have IPv6 and WebRTC leak protection, split-tunneling is only available on macOS and Android, and there’s no ad blocker.
 Also, VyprVPN blocks malicious sites, but the feature only works on macOS and Android (7.0 or lower).
 And some of VyprVPN’s 24/7 live chat support reps failed to answer my questions and weren’t responsive enough.